bowman2001/perplexdoc/content/blog/forum-topic-40235/index.md

 > {.dl-loose}
 {{< /playground >}}

 Markdown is very sensitive to indentation when combining various formatting signs and [attributes](/doc/attribute).
-We need to align our code perfectly.

-The HTML code is the expected one.
-Which markup fits the content in the best way is a matter of taste.
+We need to align our code correctly.
+Then, the HTML code is the expected one.
+Which version fits the content in the best way is a matter of taste.